trruckerfling/data-management-contract/README.md

 - **Client/application**

   - send the request to Data Management Contract (DMC) to retrieve content from IPFS for consumption.
-  - continue any process in smart contract once the content is served to Data Management Contract by relayer.
+  - continue any process in smart contract once the content is served to the Data Management Contract by the relayer.

 - **Data Management Contract (DMC)**

   The main functions of DMC includes:

   - taking retrieval requests from client/application
-  - temporarily storing data severed by Relayer from IPFS
+  - temporarily storing data severed by the relayer from IPFS
   - serving data back to client/application to continue their process

 - **Relayer**:

-  listen the event logs emitted from Data Management Contract.
-If there is a IPFS content request event log - `BlobLoadReq`, relayer will retrieve content from IPFS and send it to Data management Contract.
+  listens to the event logs emitted from the DMC.
+If there is a IPFS content request event log - `BlobLoadReq`, the relayer will retrieve content from IPFS and send it to the DMC.

 ![workflow](./workflow.png)

-This repository contains the Data Management Contract,  minimal functions of client/application and relayer.
+This repository contains the DMC and minimal functions of the client/application and relayer.
 Its purpose is to demonstrate the end-to-end workflow of this Proof of Concept (PoC).

 You are welcome to enhance this PoC by adding more features and building products that consume the IPFS data served in the smart contract.